+FRESH PRODUCE & NEWS YOU CAN USE

 Bread Pudding for the Holidays & Beyond

+Cooking with Clare

 Clare Schapiro, a James River Garden Club member, refuses to call herself a chef, but in most minds she really is.
 Of the first order.
-Her food is beyond delicious, and her cookbook is full of satisfying recipes for any time of year.
+Her food is beyond delicious, and her cookbook is full of order.
+Her rood is beyond delicious, and her cookbook is full of satisfying recipes for any time of year.
 For this issue of the Journal, her amazing bread pudding is perfect for a New Year's splurge.
 It relies on ingredients you need to use up-that panettone loaf your husband brought home from the office, some left over eggnog, the jar of plum pudding a neighbor dropped by.
-And if you're low on plum pudding, reach for a jar of preserves-whatever strikes your fancy.
+And if you're low on plum pudding, reach for a jar of preserves, whatever strikes your fancy.
+The result is quick of preserves-whatever strikes your fancy.
 The result is quick and superb.
 Here's her recipe:

 HOLIDAY BREAD PUDDING

+- 4 cups of eggnog spiked if you like it that way

+- 4 eqqs

-- 4 cups of eggnog spiked if you like it that way - 4 eggs - 1 panettone loaf crust removed and remaining loaf chopped into one-inch cubes - 1 jar of plum pudding about a cup
+- 1 panettone loaf crust removed and remaining loaf chopped into one-inch cubes

+- 1 jar of plum pudding about a cup

 Optional

-- Powdered sugar for dusting - Heavy cream
+- Powdered sugar for dusting

+- Heavy cream

 Preheat the oven to 375°F.

 Butter an oval baking dish and fill it with the panettone cubes.
 Vigorously beat eggnog with eggs.

 Pour the eggy eggnog over the panettone, squishing the cubes down into the liquid with a fork, so it gets saturated.
 Place it in the fridge for about an hour.